 Pyridostigmine Dosage and Administration

-The average dose is ten 60-mg tablets daily, spaced to provide maximum relief when maximum strength is needed.
+The average dose is ten 60 mg tablets daily, or spaced to provide maximum relief when maximum strength is needed.
 In severe cases as many as 25 tablets a day may be required, while in mild cases one to six tablets a day may suffice.

 Note: For information on a diagnostic test for myasthenia gravis, and for the evaluation and stabilization of therapy, please see product literature on Tensilon® (edrophonium chloride).

 How is Pyridostigmine Supplied

 Tablets, 60 mg Pyridostigmine bromide each, cross-scored on one side and engraved "OCEANSIDE 302" on the other, bottle of 100.

 - Osserman KE, Genkins G. Studies in myasthenia gravis: Reduction in mortality rate after crisis.
 JAMA.
 Jan 1963; 183:97-101.

 - Osserman KE, Genkins G. Studies in myasthenia gravis.
 NY State J Med.
 June 1961; 61:2076-2085.

 - Grob D. Myasthenia gravis.
 A review of pathogenesis and treatment.
 Arch Intern Med.
 Oct 1961; 108:615-638.